3 - 2

 So it's an all Dundee final on December 6 and a lot more excitement to come.

 Dundee decided not to include new signing Andy Geddes.
-They made two changes from the team that started - McGeachie and Murphy for Barr and Mackie.
+They made two changes from the team which started off at Falkirk on Saturday-McGeachie and Murphy for Barr and Mackie.

 Ayr had travel trouble and arrived at the ground only 25 minutes before kick-off time.